TinkerWorX/GladiatorGlory/README.md

-# GladiatorGlory
+# Gladiator Glory
-A gladiator map for Warcraft III.
+An open source gladiator map for Warcraft III.